HackYourFuture/HTML-CSS/Week1/LESSONPLAN.md

 Of which the code can be found in the [bird-exercise folder](bird-exercise).
 After 15-20 minutes it might be fun to ask all students to share their screen when video calling, or in class to ask them to turn around their laptop.

+Take aways:
+- Ask students about their approach.
+Which different steps did they take?
+What did they Google?
+- How did they solve the triangle beek?
+This is very challanging to do without Googling.
+Emphasize how important Googling is.
+- With little knowledge already fun things can be created

 ### Essence